gaba-dev/gaba-dev/README.md

 ## 🔬 Scope

 I build interfaces around productivity & gaming, from analytics to collaborative platforms.
-Next is a collection of projects I worked on for the past 2 years.
+Below is a collection of projects I worked on for the past 2 years.

 **🔢 Foundation** → **🍄 Detection** → **⚡ Dynamics** → **🌳 Assessment** → **🕸️ Integration** → **🔍 Evolution**